Classical and Quantum Mechanics via Lie algebras: Classical measurements

-By a natural step of extrapolation, substantiated later (in Section \ref{s.quantdyn}) by the Dirac-Frenkel variational principle, we may consider, for an arbitrary model of an arbitrary system, as the basic numbers whose functions define the observables of the model the parameters characterizing a family of Hamiltonians and a family of states which describe the possible states of a system.
+For an arbitrary model of an arbitrary system we perform a natural step of extrapolation, substantiated later (in Section \ref{s.quantdyn}) by the Dirac-Frenkel variational principle, \at{check Section reference} and take the parameters characterizing a family of Hamiltonians and a family of states that describe the possible states of a system. as the basic variables.
 We call these parameters the \bfi{model parameters}; the values of the model parameters completely characterize a particular system described by the model.
+An \bfi{observable} of the model is then a function of these basic variables.

 Thus we may say that a classical instrument is characterized by the fact that upon measurement the measurement result approximates with a certain accuracy the value of a function $F$ of the model parameters.
 As customary, one writes the result of a measurement as an \bfi{uncertain number} $F_0 \pm\Delta F$ consisting of a main value $F_0$ and a deviation $\Delta F$, with the meaning that the error $|F_0 - F|$ is at most a small multiple of $\Delta F$.
 Because of possible systematic errors, it is generally not possible to interpret $F_0$ as mean value and $\Delta F$ as standard deviation.
 Such an interpretation is valid only if the instrument is calibrated to satisfy the implied statistical relation.